 Yes, by the Higher Learning Commission (HLC).
 We’re on the Open Pathway and our next reaffirmation is in academic year 2024-2025.
 The Higher Learning Commission is one of six regional accreditors recognized by the US Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 CHEA is essentially the Better Business Bureau of accreditors (said another way, they are sort of like an accreditor of accreditors).
-To see proof of KSU’s HLC accreditation, go here: https://www.hlcommission.org/component/directory/?Itemid=&Action=ShowBasic&instid=1556
+To see proof of KSU’s HLC accreditation, visit the HLC webpage.

 In order for our students to be eligible for federal financial aid (Pell grants, subsidized and unsubsidized loans, PLUS loans), we have to be accredited.
 This requirement has been in place since the Higher Education Act of 1965.
 If KSU is not accredited, students cannot use federal dollars to attend our institution (even if they are loans that would be paid back).
 The State of Ohio (via the Ohio Department of Higher Education) also requires that we maintain regional accreditation—and we’re in the Higher Learning Commission’s region; this is outlined in the Guidelines & Procedures for Academic Program Review published by ODHE most recently in July, 2016.

 There is no accreditor for a college within a university—but the college is covered by the accreditation by the Higher Learning Commission.
 They review the institution as a whole.
 But it would be wrong to say the college holds accreditation—the decision isn’t rendered at that level.
 Several programs within the College of EHHS are accredited by discipline-specific accreditors.
 This type of accreditor focuses on one or possibly two disciplines—for example, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the accrediting body for Nutrition programs.
 They do not look at any programs other than Nutrition programs.
-The accredited programs in the College of EHHS (along with the accrediting body) are listed here: https://www.kent.edu/ehhs/professionally-accredited-programs
+The accredited programs in the College of EHHS (along with the accrediting body) are listed on our Professionally Accredited Programs page.

 Disciplinary accreditation is not available for all disciplines/program areas… and if one is, it may be optional or required — depending on the discipline.
 Yes, that is confusing.
 An example will make this clearer.
 For programs in which a license is granted, there is usually a mandated accreditor (e.g., Counseling, Teacher Licensure, Nutrition, School Psychology).
 For these (and several other) programs, the state requires that a program hold accreditation in order for a student to be eligible for licensure once they complete the program.
-Then there are the optional accreditors — for example, our Recreation, Park, and Tourism Management has held accreditation from the Council of Accreditation for Parks, Recreation, Tourism, and Related Professions (CoAPRT) for many years — simply because they wanted to pursue that as an indication of program quality.
+Then there are the optional accreditors — for example, our Recreation, Park and Tourism Management has held accreditation from the Council of Accreditation for Parks, Recreation, Tourism and Related Professions (CoAPRT) for many years — simply because they wanted to pursue that as an indication of program quality.
 Only 72 programs in the country hold this accreditation.
 Similarly, our Hospitality Management program, has sought and maintained accreditation from the Accreditation Commission for Programs in Hospitality Administration.
 This is not something they were forced to do, but they felt it was an important process to undertake.
 We also have programs that have not sought available accreditation, and this is absolutely fine.
-There are many reasons to not pursue accreditation (if the accreditation is optional) — sometimes the standards don’t make sense for what we’re trying to accomplish; other times the accreditors do not hold recognition from CHEA (essentially the accreditor of accreditors), and in other some, the accreditation process would be prohibitively expensive.
+There are many reasons to not pursue accreditation (if the accreditation is optional) — sometimes the standards don’t make sense for what we’re trying to accomplish; other times the accreditors do not hold recognition from CHEA (essentially the accreditor of accreditors); and in some other cases the accreditation process would be prohibitively expensive.
 Sometimes it is a combination of all three.
 The important thing to understand is, accredited or not, every program at Kent State is asked to collect data annually to evaluate how well students are doing, and to make adjustments to bring about improvements.

 Many of our teacher education programs carry a collective accreditation by NCATE (since 1957).
 This organization reviews the programs within its scope as a whole, and renders a decision for all programs as a collection.
 They review initial teacher licensure programs (first teacher license) and advanced licensure programs (second teaching license or other school personnel licenses such as principal).
 We were last accredited by NCATE in 2016, based on a submitted report and a visit that occurred in 2015.
 The accreditation is “good” for seven years (it will expire in 2023).
 NCATE reviews programs in accordance with six standards (student knowledge, skills, and dispositions; assessment system; clinical experience; diversity; faculty qualifications; governance and resources).
 The Ohio Department of Higher Education requires that Kent State maintain accreditation with NCATE or CAEP in the ODHE Guidelines & Procedures for Academic Program Review published most recently in July, 2016.
 We chose to pursue NCATE accreditation in 2015 because CAEP was a new organization at that time, and the standards had been released fairly recently.
 At the end of this accreditation period with NCATE, we will move to CAEP accreditation.